Hostile Takeover

 J sunk her blade into Uzi, and she screamed.

-The last thing Uzi saw, as her vision went dark, was a shining amber visor and a triumphant grin.
-Eyes full of desire that was hunger, pleasure that was satisfaction.
+Vision going dark, the last thing Uzi saw was a gorgeous amber visor framed by alabaster locks above a triumphant grin.
+Eyes full of desire that was just hunger, pleasure that was just satisfaction.

 5:41 AM | Oil: 1.9L | Core Temp: 36.4C

-J closed her eyes on her doom.
-Then opened them to gaze on Uzi’s.
+The disassembly drone closed her eyes on her doom.
+Then opened them to gaze upon Uzi’s.
 J feasted on the sight.

 Her body was sharpened to a point piercing through the small drone.
 Her prey’s black essence was drawn out and fell as fragrant tears.
 The servos faltered, fight and will and life dimming until it was only J as a sword holding her up.